 With new homes or homes that have not been extensively remodeled over the years, removal can be as easy as prying the baseboards off with a thin pry bar and your fingers.

 Finally, if this is a room that is being remodeled and baseboards have not yet been installed, you should paint the baseboards before installation.
 Minor damage will occur during installation; this is par for the course.
 But the majority of the painting will already have been done, so touch-ups will be the only task left.

 Which Is Best: Cutting in or Taping?

 The "cut in" painting technique (painting without masking off surfaces) is difficult enough on accessible door and window trim, but far more difficult on baseboards because of their location.

-Even though masking off the wall and floor is a pain, it will result in a faster and cleaner paint job.
+Use low-stick painter's tape to mask the lower edge of the wall, right above the baseboard.
+Even though masking off the wall and floor is time-consuming, it will result in a faster and cleaner paint job.

-Paint Baseboard First or Wall?
+Which to Paint First: Baseboards or Wall?

 This point is debatable, but if you're doing this project in conjunction with wall-painting, you may find it easier to paint the baseboards first.

 Baseboards are typically white, so any excess on the wall can easily be covered with the wall paint color.